contiki-os/contiki/cpu/x86/mm/README.md

 unprivileged.
 Similar segment register updates must be performed for similar reasons when dispatching system calls.

+### Software-Switched Segment-Based Protection Domains

+Primary implementation sources:

+ - cpu/x86/mm/swseg-prot-domains.c

+The requirement to allocate a TSS for each protection domain in the hardware-switched segments plugin may consume a substantial amount of space, since the size of each TSS is fixed by hardware to be at least 104 bytes.
+The software-switched segments plugin saves space by defining a more compact PDCS.
+However, the layout and definitions of the segments is identical to what was described above for the hardware-switched segments plugin.

+The system call and return procedure is mostly identical to that for paging-based protection domains.
+However, instead of updating and invalidating page tables, the dispatchers update the LDT and some of the segment registers.

 ### Pointer Validation

 Primary implementation sources: